UniREditBench: A Unified Reasoning-based Image Editing Benchmark: UniREditBench

 Overall, this multi-scenario data synthesis pipeline generates \textbf{UniREditBench}, a unified reasoning-based image editing benchmark, and \textbf{UniREdit-Data-100K}, a large-scale dataset with high-quality CoT annotations.
-We detail the elaboration of this dataset in the next section.
+We detail this dataset in the next section.